Not Just a Dot: the complex UV morphology and underlying properties of Little Red Dots: Summary and Discussion

-To put the morphology results in context, we employed {\sc bagpipes} to analyze the properties of all 99 LRDs and found that, on average, the sources exhibit $A_{V} \approx 2.74^{+0.55}_{-0.71}$ mag when AGN models are included, and $A_{V} \approx 1.16_{-0.21}^{+0.11}$ mag when using stellar models only.
-The average stellar mass is log$_{10}(M_{\star}/M_{\odot}) \approx 9.67^{+0.17}_{-0.27}$, or log$_{10}(M_{\star}/M_{\odot})=9.07_{-0.08}^{+0.11}$ when stellar models only are considered.
+To put the morphology results in context, we employed {\sc bagpipes} to analyze the properties of all 99 LRDs and found that, on average, the sources exhibit $A_{V} \approx 2.74^{+0.55}_{-0.71}$ (16th and 84th percentile) mag when AGN models are included, and $A_{V} \approx 1.16_{-0.21}^{+0.11}$ mag (16th and 84th percentile) when using stellar models only.
+The average stellar mass is log$_{10}(M_{\star}/M_{\odot}) \approx 9.67^{+0.17}_{-0.27}$ (16th and 84th percentile), or log$_{10}(M_{\star}/M_{\odot})=9.07_{-0.08}^{+0.11}$ (16th and 84th percentile) when stellar models only are considered.
 To first order, the difference in $M_{\star}$ is a reflection of different dust extinctions.
 We also estimated their (dust-corrected) $L_{Bol}$ from their best-fit spectra (assuming a correction factor of $\approx 9$, \citealt{richards_spectral_2006}).
-By making the assumption that all these selected LRDs host AGNs and adopting an Eddington ratio of 1, we derived lower limits for their $M_{BH}$, with a median value of log$_{10}(M_{BH}/M_{\odot}) \gtrsim 7.66^{+0.05}_{-0.15}$, or an order of magnitude smaller if we estimate BH masses from the usual relation with the $M_{\star}$.
+By making the assumption that all these selected LRDs host AGNs and adopting an Eddington ratio of 1, we derived lower limits for their $M_{BH}$, with a median value of log$_{10}(M_{BH}/M_{\odot}) \approx 7.40^{+0.30}_{-0.50}$ {\bf (16th and 84th percentile)}, or an order of magnitude smaller if we estimate BH masses from the usual relation with the $M_{\star}$ (\citealt{greene_intermediate-mass_2020}).
 These results are also consistent with those reported for the recently discovered population of red and compact sources (e.g., \citealt{akins_cosmos-web_2024, kokorev_census_2024}), i.e., our sample is typical of the general class.

 Among our sample of LRDs, 15 have NIRSpec spectra, which have been explored to investigate whether they host an AGN.
 We employed three different diagnostic diagrams to evaluate the state of their ISM.
 We find a variety of behavior, ranging from those classified as pure AGNs to those showing a mixed nature (i.e., classified as composite galaxies), indicating their complex nature (Figure \ref{fig:agn_sf_diagnostic}).
 Interestingly, six of them exhibit broadening in their H$\alpha$ lines, with one also showing broadening in H$\beta$.
 The remaining 60\% show no clear signs of AGN presence (i.e., no broadening in their Balmer lines); nonetheless, the diagnostic plots employed in this study hint at either AGN activity or a mixed nature for these sources, suggesting that deeper spectroscopic data are needed to further investigate their nature.
 For those showing broad H$\alpha$, we estimated their $M_{BH}$ from the broad H$\alpha$ component (\citealt{reines_dwarf_2013}) and found that our results are consistent with recent findings about LRDs (Figure \ref{fig:lrd_prop_bh}; e.g., \citealt{furtak_jwst_2023, kokorev_uncover_2023, larson_ceers_2023}).